Summer School for Access to Higher Education

 How to apply

-Applications close on Tuesday 2nd June.
+Although the initial application deadline is Tuesday 2nd June, we are happy to consider late applications.
 If you are considering making a late application, please contact us first.